rpominov/basic-streams/README.md

 ## Utils

 The package also provides some utilities that you might want to use when working with main library functionality.
-Thouse utils are available as `basic-streams/lib/utils` for CommonJS module users, and as `BasicStreams.utils` in the UMD build.
+Those utils are available as `basic-streams/lib/utils` for CommonJS module users, and as `BasicStreams.utils` in the UMD build.